Brigadirk/based.guide/backend/bases/about.md

 ## Welcome to Based.Guide

-This website is a guide to the parellel establishment.
-We collect and write about examples of (network) states that value individual liberty, and we send a newsletter to keep you up to date with the developments of these efforts.
-Furthermore, we seek to provide resources, essays, and updates on: privacy, free speech, hard money, (scientific progress made possible through) de-regulation, and anything else related to individual sovereignty that interests us.
+Welcome to our digital sanctuary of freedom and knowledge!
+Here we delve into the frontiers of individual liberty, network states, seasteads, autonomous zones and anything else related to individual sovereignty that interests us.
+We're two people hoping to expand on and document the existing, historical, and potential states that respect personal freedom and human flourishing.

+Through our newsletter, we also cover developments in privacy tech, economic legislation and policies, hard money, deregulation-driven scientific progress and digital nomadism.

+By studying these parallel establishments, we aim to inspire individuals to reclaim their sovereignty in an increasingly centralized world.
+There’s still hope for a freer world and whether you're a die-hard crypto-anarchist or simply curious about alternatives to traditional governance, join us in mapping the expanding universe of human liberty.